-BBC Radio Suffolk competition rules: Dolphin's Dart - BBC News
+Dolphin's Dart competition rules

 1. Entry is open to all UK residents (including Channel Islands and the Isle of Man), except BBC or BBC Group company employees, or those of its affiliates and their close relatives or any person connected to the competition.
 Proof of age, identity and eligibility may be requested.

-2. The competition will be played each day at any time during the Lesley Dolphin Show (Monday - Friday 13:00-16:00) as promoted on air (and except for public holidays and/or when editorial requirements lead to a change in schedule).
+2. The competition will be played each day at any time during the Lesley Dolphin Show (Monday - Friday 13:00-16:00) and also on her Sunday breakfast programme (Sunday 06:00-09:00) as promoted on air (and except for public holidays and/or when editorial requirements lead to a change in schedule).

 3. During the show, up to four clues will be read out on air for a location and listeners will be invited to enter the competition by calling 01473 212121 and guessing the location.